If you are considering drug testing employees and job candidates, you’ll want to know how long the screening process will last.

 Both urine drug tests and saliva drug tests have the possibility of returning a false positive or false negative result.
 Although getting a false positive or false negative is rare, it does happen, so it’s important to be aware.

-A false negative is what happens when a specimen receives a negative test result despite the occurrence of drug use.
+A false negative is what happens when a specimen receives a negative result despite the occurrence of drug use.

-A false positive is what happens when a urine or saliva specimen receives a positive test result when no drug use has occurred.
+A false positive is what happens when a urine or saliva specimen receives a positive result when no drug use has occurred.
 In the event of a positive test result, it is common for employers to use a confirmation test for verification.

 However, when a drug test receives a false negative, it is unlikely that an employer will use a confirmation test unless they have reason to suspect the employee of using drugs either habitually or recreationally.